 - Initiate their Faculty 'Laboratory Local Induction Record'.
-This involves starting to comple the FoNS Laboratory Local Induction Record Form with either Alan or a designated post-doc.
+This involves starting to complete the FoNS Laboratory Local Induction Record Form with either Alan or a designated post-doc.

 Additionally, UG project students starting in the lab should check through the following summary to make sure they have completed all appropriate training.

-Once forms 1 and 2 above (i.e. Day one induction and Faculty local induction record) have been completed and signed then they must be scanned and uploaded to the College's Sharepoint Safety Training Record: https://imperiallondon.sharepoint.com/sites/serv/SafetyDpt/Training.
+Once forms 1, 2 and 3 above (i.e. Day one induction, FoNS local induction record and MSRH LabBOook Training) have been completed and signed then they must be scanned and uploaded to the College's Sharepoint Safety Training Record: https://imperiallondon.sharepoint.com/sites/serv/SafetyDpt/Training.
 Guidance for completing this can be found here: MSRH - LabBook Training (Adding Record to Web Notes).

 For all experiments carried out in the Spivey Group Labs specific risk assessments are carried out by completing an Imperial College Chemistry COSHH Form.

 These are printed onto the reverse side of every page of the lab books we use.

 - An example of a Completed Imperial College Chemistry COSHH form

 - How to decide on the Reaction Category (i.e. A-D)